 Potential Conflict: We may prioritize our growth by incentivizing our Registrants to acquire assets, potentially diverting attention from client service.

 How the Conflict is Addressed: We have established a compensation structure that prioritizes your interests.
 For example, compensation consists mainly of a base salary, with variable compensation aligned with OFIC’s success in building long-term client relationships and tied to overall profitability.
 Business development metrics and targets are established while taking into consideration the allocation of time for the ongoing servicing of existing Clients.
-Compensation for Registrants does not vary across services, products, accounts or client types.
-OFIC refrains from offering incentives that could create conflicts that cannot be effectively managed, such as investment performance bonuses or compensation tied to trading or transaction-based activities.
-Supervisory controls are in place to monitor Registrant’s activities ensuring that they
+Registrant’s compensation does not vary across services, products, accounts, or client types.
+Supervisory controls are in place to monitor Registrant’s activities ensuring that they are consistent with their fiduciary responsibilities.

 Complaints